 The Smith Orchestra is conducted by Jonathan Hirsh and is open by audition to students with prior instrumental training.
 It rehearses one evening per week, with extra rehearsals and sectionals as needed to prepare for performances.
-The ensemble performs the classics of the orchestral repertoire, including key pieces from the Classical and Romantic periods, as well as 20th–century works, some composed by Smith faculty and staff.
+The ensemble performs the classics of the orchestral repertoire, including key pieces from the Classical and Romantic periods, as well as works from the 20th and 21st century, some composed by Smith faculty and visiting artists.
+Recent composer residencies have included performances featuring Caroline Shaw and Reena Esmail.
 The orchestra performs several times each year, both in concerts featuring exclusively orchestral repertoire and in those where the orchestra combines forces with the Glee Club or other campus ensembles to explore works such as Orff's Carmina Burana and Beethoven's Ninth Symphony.

 The Smith Jazz Ensemble rehearses once a week for two hours and plays music designed to teach jazz ensemble concepts (phrasing, articulation, swing feel) as well as give improvised solo space for all members.
 Though favoring the typical "Big Band" instrumentation (including vocalist), other instruments are welcome on an "as-needed" basis.
 Performing a minimum of four times each academic year, the group counts tunes as done by Basie, Ellington, and Sinatra plus more contemporary tunes among its repertoire.
 The group accepts members with all levels of prior jazz training.
 The Jazz Ensemble is directed by Genevieve Rose.